Why Do We Need Warm-up? A Theoretical Perspective: Neural Networks are in general not -smooth

-\begin{proof} Take $X = $ and $Y = $.
+Now, we can simply consider $X = $ and $Y = $.
 Take also $W_1 = $ and $W_2 = ,$ for $t > 1$ (notice that the entries of $W_2$ are positive, thus it is not affected by leaky-ReLU).
 It holds $\|W_1\|_F = t = \|W_2\|_F$, thus we indeed satisfy the weak balancedness condition.
 It also holds

 We can use that to compute

 and